+62.2mm

-25mm 24mm 62.2mm Inlet valve exhaust valve exhaust valve length
+exhaust valve length

-26mm 23mm 63.7mm
+63.7mm

 14. Cylinder head

 Will be standard unmodified and measure a minimum of 73.98mm from the rocker cover gasket face to the cylinder head gasket face.
 Ports must be standard unmodified.
 The standard de-burring marks and sharp edges should always be present.
 A maximum measurement of 29.25mm (inlet) and 28.25mm (exhaust) must be present between the cylinder head gasket face and the land surrounding the valve guide (see drawing 4 in appendix 1).
 Cylinder head of T1 and T2 are not interchangeable.